 - As a corollary, never click on any links unless you know exactly what they’re for.
 See How to Detect Emil Scams for more information.

 - Some viruses work by scanning the hard drive of an infected PC for email addresses.
 Depending on how they work, they may use settings in Outlook or other email programs to send themselves without your knowledge.
 This action is blocked on your Faculty PC, but won’t be blocked by default on your home PC.

-- Or, use something like Firefox or Opera (both are available for Mac and PC).
-Both have their good and bad points, but are less likely to allow the sorts of mayhem that Internet Explorer does.
+- Or, use something like Chrome, Firefox or Opera (all are available for Mac and PC).
+They all have their good and bad points, but are less likely to allow the sorts of mayhem that Internet Explorer does.

-Do Upgrade your version of Windows if you are running Windows XP or Earlier
+Do Upgrade your version of Windows if you are running Windows 7 or Earlier

 - These versions of Windows are now out of long term support and contain many bugs and security holes that will have been fixed in later versions.

 - Also, think about upgrading to Windows 10.
 Last I heard, Microsoft are considering it an evergreen system (i.e. one that will just continue to be updated rather than a whole new version being brought out).
 Windows 10 has it’s issues, for sure, but you can mitigate those.